- Industry Statistics

 How many supplements companies are there in the U.S.?

-There are around 450 major supplement companies across the U.S. Some of the largest include Nature Made, Kirkland Signature, Klean Athlete, Life Extension, and Amazon Elements.
-Overall, supplements from these popular companies and others are sold across 15,070 health supplement stores in the United States.
+There are approximately 450 major supplement companies in the U.S. Notable brands include Nature Made, Kirkland Signature, Klean Athlete, Life Extension, and Amazon Elements.
+These companies distribute products through around 15,070 health supplement stores nationwide.

 -